dougkellermeyer/JavaScript-Concepts/javaScriptEventLoop/jsEventLoop.md

   - Ex. (cont.) if you've ever returned a function with another function or looped through something incorrectly, you'll get a `RangeError: Maximum call stack size exceeded` in your browser console.

 - The **call stack** can be **"blocked"** or what is know as **"blocking"**, when things are slow.
   - Ex.
-If you were to make numerous synchronous (one at a time) AJAX requests, they would one-by-one be added to the **call stack** and remain on the call stack until each is completed.
+If you were to make numerous synchronous (one at a time) requests, they would one-by-one be added to the **call stack** and remain on the call stack until each is completed.
-    - Assuming we're making these AJAX requests in the browser, the page is **rendered unresponsive** until those requests are cleared off the stack.
-The page will still register click events, keydowns, etc., however they **won't get executed** until the AJAX requests are completed.
+    - Assuming we're making these requests in the browser, the page is **rendered unresponsive** until those requests are cleared off the stack.
+The page will still register click events, keydowns, etc., however they **won't get executed** until the requests are completed.
     - What's the best way to get around this **blocking the call stack** issue are **asynchronous callbacks** (a callback function we can run later, such as a callback function in the `setTimeout` snippet below).

         ```javascript